chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * You can play with one finger, or two or more fingers to play faster or smoother.
 It's easiest to start with one.
 * **Stopping:** Click the "Stop Playing" toolbar button, or preferably press the spacebar again, or press the Return key for instant rewind.
 * **Yellow note heads** are those that are currently sounding.
 As you play, notice that long notes continue sounding even as you trigger shorter simultaneous notes.
 * **Chords:** In the "Minuet in G" example the top notes of chords are target notes.
-Simultaneous or nearby chord notes are chained from them, like any other chained notes.
+Simultaneous or nearby chord notes are chained from them like any other chained notes.
 This allows chords to be triggered by one note.
 * **Trills** are like any other chained notes.
 For example in bar 8 of Minuet in G the notes are chained making them easier to play.
 It you prefer to play the notes of the trill you can convert those notes into target notes by clicking on their heads.
 * **Rewind:** Press the Return key.
 The first time you press Return the transport rewinds to the place you most recently started.
 A second press returns to the start.
 You can also press Return while the transport is running to stop and transport and rewind in one step.
-* **The Listen Tool** When you are learning a new piece, you may want to hear what a section of the music sounds like as originally written in the midi file.
+* **The Listen Tool** When you are learning a new piece, you may want to hear what a section of the music sounds like as originally written in the MIDI file.
 Scroll to just before that  section and click the "Listen" toolbar button, the one that looks like musical notes, or press the '=' key.
 The music will play until you press the spacebar to stop listing.
 The score will be scrolled back to where you started so you can play the section.
 * **Basic Editing** You can edit which notes are target notes.
 Click on the head a note to toggle its target vs chained status.
 Setting a note to be chained (i.e. non-target) causes it to be added to the chain of the preceding target note.